gini/gini-pay-bank-sdk-android/ginipaybank/src/doc/source/customization.rst

 `customization guide <https://developer.gini.net/gini-capture-sdk-android/html/customization-guide.html>`_ for the Gini Capture SDK to view a screen based overview of the customizable resources.

-When you override styles please make sure you that you use the parent style with the ``Root.`` prefix.
+When you override styles please make sure that you use the parent style with the ``Root.`` prefix.
 This ensures that your custom style items are merged with the default ones.